JuliaActuary/FinanceModels.jl/docs/src/developer.md

   - `__ratetype(::Type{MyYield}) = FinanceModels.Rate{Float64, Continuous}`

-If the `CompoundingFrequency` is `Continuous`, then it's currently not necessary to define `__ratetype`, as it will fall back onto the generic method defined for `AbstractYieldCurve`s.
+If the `Frequency` is `Continuous`, then it's currently not necessary to define `__ratetype`, as it will fall back onto the generic method defined for `AbstractYieldCurve`s.

-If the preferred compounding frequency is `Periodic`, then you must either define the methods (`zero`, `forward`,...) for your type or to use the generic methods then you must define `FinanceModels.CompoundingFrequency(curve::MyCurve)` to return the `Periodic` compounding datatype of the rates to return.
+If the preferred compounding frequency is `Periodic`, then you must either define the methods (`zero`, `forward`,...) for your type or to use the generic methods then you must define `FinanceModels.Frequency(curve::MyCurve)` to return the `Periodic` compounding datatype of the rates to return.

 For example, if we wanted `MyCurve` to return `Periodic(1)` rates, then we would define:

-`FinanceModels.CompoundingFrequency(curve::MyCurve) = Periodic(1)`
+`FinanceModels.Frequency(curve::MyCurve) = Periodic(1)`

 This latter step is necessary and distinct from `__ratetype`.
 This is due to `__ratetype` relying on type-only information.
 The `Periodic` type contains as a datafield the compounding frequency.
 Therefore, the frequency is not known to the type system and is available only at runtime.